There are three ways you can sell your first product to prospects:

 The only true way to validate a revenue model is by asking a prospect to sign a contract and pay money for a solution.
 There is no alternative to getting paid.

-Close your prospects.
-A client is not a client if he’s not paying.
+Conclusion: Close your prospects.
+A client is not a client if he/she is not paying.